apache/nuttx/configs/us7032evb1/README.txt

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  3. By default, all configurations assume the NuttX Buildroot toolchain under Linux (should work under Windows with Cygwin as well).
-This is easily reconfigured:
+  3. By default, all configurations assume that you are building under Linux (should work under Windows with Cygwin as well).
+This is is easily reconfigured:

         CONFIG_HOST_LINUX=y
-        CONFIG_ARM_TOOLCHAIN_BUILDROOT=y

 Configuration Sub-Directories
 -----------------------------